kamchatka-volcano/hypertextcpp/README.md

  ```

 ### Single header renderer
 By default, the **hypertextcpp** transpiler works in a single header mode and generates a C++ header file that you're supposed to simply include in your project.
-A generated renderer class has a name of `.htcpp` template file.
-You can override the name by using `--class-name` parameter, or you can specify one of the following flags `--class-pascalcase`, `--class-snakecase` or `--class-lowercase` to use `.htcpp` template's filename converted to the corresponding case as a class name.
+A generated renderer class has the name of the `.htcpp` template file.
+You can override the name by using the `--class-name` parameter, or you can specify one of the following flags: `--class-pascalcase`, `--class-snakecase`, or `--class-lowercase` to use the `.htcpp` template's filename converted to the corresponding case as a class name.
-Converting template to C++ code each time you modify it is a laborious task, so it makes sense to add this step to your build process.
-Let's demonstrate on how to do it with CMake and at the same time rename the renderer class.
+Converting the template to C++ code each time you modify it is a laborious task, so it makes sense to add this step to your build process.
+To do this with CMake you can use `hypertextcpp_GenerateHeader` function from the `hypertextcpp.cmake` file.
+Note that this function launches the `hypertextcpp` executable, so it should be installed on your system first.

 [`examples/04/CMakeLists.txt`](examples/04/CMakeLists.txt)
 ```
 cmake_minimum_required(VERSION 3.18)

-add_custom_command(
-    OUTPUT  todolist.h
-    COMMAND hypertextcpp ${CMAKE_CURRENT_SOURCE_DIR}/todolist.htcpp -o ${CMAKE_CURRENT_SOURCE_DIR}/todolist.h --class-name TodoList
-   DEPENDS ${CMAKE_CURRENT_SOURCE_DIR}/todolist.htcpp
-)
+include(../../hypertextcpp.cmake)
+hypertextcpp_GenerateHeader(NAME todolist CLASS_NAME TodoList)

 set(SRC
     todolist_printer.cpp